elixir-nx/fine/README.md

 > }
 > ```
 >
+> You can also return `std::string_view`, as long as the data it points
+> to outlives the return.
+>
-> You can also return `ErlNifBinary` allocated with `enif_alloc_binary`,
+> In case you return `ErlNifBinary` allocated with `enif_alloc_binary`,
-> but keep in mind that returning the binary converts it to term, which
+> keep in mind that returning the binary converts it to term, which in
-> in turn transfers the ownership, so you should not use that `ErlNifBinary`
+> turn transfers the ownership, so you should not use that `ErlNifBinary`
 > after the NIF finishes.

 You can extend encoding/decoding to work on custom types by defining